 For example, while he hasn’t yet used it, Stopka is excited about the Dow Corning Building Insulation Blanket, an aerogel-impregnated silicon felt material that is being marketed as a thermal break in difficult-to-insulate locations.
 The 10 mm (0.4") thick material offers R-8.1 per inch in the silicon version and R-9.6 per inch in a version that uses a plastic.
 (Dow Corning would not divulge the nature of the plastic to BuildingGreen but stated that it was not PVC and did not contain flame retardants.)
 The silicon version is rated as noncombustible, while the polymer version is rated as Class A per ASTM E84—relatively fire-resistant.
 At about $10/ft2, according to Dow Corning, it is suited for targeted use in slab edges, king studs, and parapets, where insulation is commonly omitted.
 Even if a thin layer of the blanket only insulated such a detail to R-3.5, the heat loss reduction would be significant.
 It can wrap around corners.

-Designers BuildingGreen spoke with have taken note of wood-fiber insulation and sheathing that is more common in Europe but has started to become more accessible in North America in the past few years with the import of Agepan, BuildingGreen.
+Designers BuildingGreen spoke with have taken note of wood-fiber insulation and sheathing that is more common in Europe but has started to become more accessible in North America in the past few years with the import of Agepan, BuildingGreen has reported.
 Wood-fiber sheathing like Agepan doesn’t insulate as well as rigid foam (typically offering R-3 per inch), but it is vapor-permeable, and some designers are using it to design walls that dry in both directions.

 Every product has its downside: Straube calls Foamglas “the cat’s meow,” noting that it doesn’t burn, is impervious to moisture, and has decent R-value (R-3 per inch), but says, “Unless they can cut the price at least in half, it’s not going to make an impact.”
 According to Baum, however, the obstacle she’s seeing to Foamglas isn’t cost but rather how it’s specified.
 “In Europe, Foamglas is a material that roofing companies can work into their systems and warrant the whole roofing system,” she says, and “this means that different roofing companies compete based on their whole system.”
 In the U.S., Foamglas would be specified as an individual product, not part of the roofing system, and its status as a single source product can be challenging.
 Even though it’s made in the U.S.A., that makes it less competitive.